vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 from a rough observation, the Vedic Hindus could find the over these worlds, does not waver.'

 real day of the summer or winter solstico.
 The gods were afraid of this Aditya (the sun) falling The next passage from the Aitareya Brahmana (not: fron this world of heaver: (the highest place in the quoted) divides the Virāj of 10 days thus : 10=6+1+3; hostrans); him with three worlds fbiurnal circles) of heaven... the first 6 days were set apart. for a Sadaha (six day-) period, (in the heavens) from below they propped up; the Stomas followed by an atiratra or- extra dar and then came the are the three worlds of heaven (diurnal cirdies in the three days of the three Stomas .or Svarasamans.
 The heavens).
 They were also afraid of his falling away atirātra days before and after the solstice day were upward ; him with three worlds of heaven (diarnal circles respectively styled Abhijit and Visvajit days.
 It may thing in the heavens) from above they propped up ; the stomasi be inferred that the Vedie Hindus by more accurato are the three worlds of beaven (diurnal circleg is the observation found later on that the sun remained stationary heavens) indeed.
 Thus three below are the Saptas at the summer solgtice for 7 and not 21 days. (seventeen), three above ; in the middle is the.
-E kävitsa
+E kāvitsa

 Question' way now be asked how could they observe that on boret sides supported by Svarasamans.
 Therefore he